ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 {{I-D.ietf-taps-minset}} identifies a minimal set of transport services that end systems should offer.
 These services make all transport features offered by TCP, MPTCP, UDP, UDP-Lite, SCTP and LEDBAT available that 1) require interaction with the application, and 2) do not get in the way of a possible implementation over TCP or, with limitations, UDP.
 The following text explains how this minimal set is reflected in the present API.
 For brevity, this uses the list in Section 4.1 of {{I-D.ietf-taps-minset}}, updated according to the discussion in Section 5 of {{I-D.ietf-taps-minset}}.

 \[EDITOR'S NOTE: This is early text.
-In the future, this section will contain backward references, which we currently avoid because things are still being moved around and names / categories etc. are changing.
-Also, clearly, the intention is for the full minset to be reflected by the API at some point.]
+In the future, this section will contain backward references, which we currently avoid because things are still being moved around and names / categories etc. are changing.]

 * Connect:
 "Initiate" Action.